khalidmesbah/udagram/README.md

 > ## Deployment Process Documentation
 the Deployment Process Documentation lives [here](./Deployment%20Process%20Documentation/README.md).

+the link to the front end application lives [here](http://udagram-ui.s3-website-us-east-1.amazonaws.com)

 > ## Getting Started

 1. Clone this repo locally into the location of your choice.